IVC Filter Lawsuit Settlement Update

 Plaintiffs’ lawsuits allege Cook Medical and Cordis IVC filters are more dangerous than other IVC filters because of their fundamental flaws.
 These suits claim these filters have a greater risk of perforation, penetration, tilting, fracture, and migration.
 The victims bringing these lawsuits would concede that these risks are present in all IVC filters.
 But the key is whether Cook and Cordis were worse.

-Still, for all the defective design talk, this is ultimately a failure to warn claim.
+Defective design is important.
+But, ultimately this is a failure to warn claim.
 The plaintiffs believe that Cook and Cordis had a legal and moral obligation to warn both patients and physicians about these risks and the fact that the filters had problems.

 Medical Literature on IVC Filters